JPCodeCraft/AlbionDataAvalonia/README.md

 ATTENTION: this is a beta release.
 Use it at your own risk.

+ATTENTION²: if you use this client, uninstall the official AODP one.
+Otherwise you'll upload everything twice.

 # Features

 🧰 Collects ingame market data and uploads to [The Albion Online Data Project's](https://www.albion-online-data.com/) server